 Firstly don’t fret, you are not alone.
 Many parents are in the same situation and they still manage to bring up children who enjoy and are competent in the language.
 There are a number of ways you can increase your child’s exposure to Mandarin without actually speaking or reading it yourself.

-Here are a few examples of ways you can do that:
+Here are a few examples of ways you can do:

-- Or see if you can arrange a ‘babysitter’ to come over a couple of times a week for about 2 hours.
+See if you can arrange a Mandarin-speaking ‘babysitter’ to come over a couple of times a week for about 2 hours.
 This should not be a dull tutor session, but rather someone who plays with your child and only speaks with them in Mandarin.
 Children learn far more if they are motivated, relaxed and enjoying the experience.

 My own daughter was so proud of herself when she was able to translate the taxi driver for us when we were in Beijing.
 She just loved that she could do something far better than me and that I was so proud of her!